freshwater habitat and features

 Water lily (Nymphaea):

-the plant has air bladders, expanded shape and light weight which keep it afloat.
-It has long petioles attached at the centre of leaf blade which prevent them from being drawn under water by the current.
+the plant has air bladders, an expanded shape and is lightweight which keeps it afloat.
+It has long petioles attached at the centre of the leaf blade which prevent them from being drawn underwater by the current.

 2.